 First things first – if you haven’t already, set up your Virgin Money Giving page asap.
 It really doesn’t take long.
 Put a profile photo up there.
 Share it on facebook/instagram/Linkedin/Twitter.
 Add the link to the bottom of all your emails.

 Get organised and be bold.
 Don’t leave this to the last minute because you need to reach 80% of your target by the end of April.
 Plus, from April onwards you’re going to really want to be focussing on your training and not on organising a big fundraiser.
 Get started now.
 Be innovative, try to find ways that avoid simply asking folk for cash donations (though of course, if you have generous contacts with deep pockets, ask away!).
-Remember to explain to supporters that you are paying for your participation on Le Loop from your own pocket and that none of their funds go towards your ‘holiday/sufferfest’.
+Remember to explain to supporters that you are paying for your participation on Le Loop from your own pocket and their funds are not going towards your ‘holiday/sufferfest’.
 Share stories from the charities (via our posts on facebook is easiest).
 Be prepared to invest the time now so that you’re not worrying about it while trying to hit a 200+ mile week on the bike.

 This is not a 5 mile fun run that you’re doing – and don’t assume that people understand what you mean by ‘I’m going to ride 3 stages of the Tour de France route’.
 Spell it out to them.
 Give them stats.
 Talk about saddle sores!
 You will be surprised to know that your own encyclopaedic knowledge of the Tour de France is not shared by regular folk – so you really do need to explain to them exactly what it entails.
 They’ll think you’re mad of course – but that’s quite useful when you’re asking for donations!